pulse2percept/pulse2percept/doc/topics/units.rst

     implant.thresholds = {'A4': 80 * uA}
     implant.prepare_stim({'A4': train})  # calibrated to 160 uA

-Without a threshold, the train remains in ``xTh``.
-Current-based safety checks and models require calibration to a physical current.
+Without a threshold, the amplitude stays in ``xTh``.
+Current-based models and safety checks require a threshold.

 Documented shorthands
 ---------------------

-A few APIs accept another dimension when there is one unambiguous physical interpretation.
-In particular:
+A few parameters accept a second dimension where the meaning is unambiguous.
+These are not general conversions:

-* retinal-model ``xrange`` and ``yrange`` may be specified as retinal lengths;
+*  Retinal-model ``xrange`` and ``yrange`` accept retinal lengths (converted to dva through the model's map).
-  the model's visual-field map converts the endpoints to visual angle;
-* frame-rate arguments such as ``fps`` accept frequency quantities such as ``30 * Hz``.
+*  Frame-rate arguments such as ``fps`` accept frequencies (``30 * Hz``).

-These are API-level interpretations, not general unit conversions.

 Inspecting units
 ----------------

-Objects expose the units of their stored numbers and methods for reading them in another compatible unit:
+Objects expose the units of their stored numbers and return them in any compatible unit:

 .. code-block:: python